 Within the current political climate, attacks on Black communities are intensifying and organizers are responding with strength and power.
-To respond to this reality, Bread & Roses Community Fund’s Fall 2017 Giving Project will raise money and make grants to support Black-led, Black-centered organizing in our region through the one-time Black-led, Black-centered Organizing Fund.
+To respond to this reality, Bread & Roses Community Fund’s Fall 2017 Giving Project is raising money and making grants to support Black-led, Black-centered organizing in our region through the one-time Black-led, Black-centered Organizing Fund.

 Anti-black racism drives many forms of injustice occurring in our region.
 Over the last several years, Black communities across our region have been organizing to address issues such as mass incarceration, police brutality, the school to prison pipeline, gentrification and displacement, environmental racism, transphobia, and the exploitation of workers.